lfmunoz/documents/books/Non-Duality/FAQ.md

 * Why is there starving children?
 * Why did this bad thing happen to be or to my friend?

 Ancient Christian Scripture took on this doctrine of the good.
 That good is veiled and you get evil.
 Nature is good but it can be clouded or covered, and that is what evil is.

-There is a lot of explanatory power in such a doctrine, but as Carl Jung pointed out this arguments is begging the question.
+There is a lot of explanatory power in such a doctrine, but as Carl Jung pointed out this argument is a fallacy called begging the question.
 It assumes the thing you are trying to prove.
-I.e, you start with the assumption that God is good, then you show there is no evil.
+I.e, you start with the assumption that God is good, then you show there is no evil because God is everything.

-Evil is an Illusion.
-Nothing bad ever happens.
+TEvil is an Illusion, but all illusions have a reality.
+You may look at a computer screen and see a landscape but that is an illusions, there is no mountains, it is an illusion's whose reality are the pixels.
+Nothing bad ever happens, it is an illusion, what is its reality?

 If that isn't your experience, If you witness evil then you are in a position to bring good into the world.
 You have power over knowledge of good and evil.
 What are you going to do with that power?
 Obviously do good.

 ## Why am I unhappy?